twitter-research/cwn/README.md

 ```
 replacing `<k>` with a value amongst `4`, `5`, `6` (`<k>` is the maximum ring size employed in the lifting procedure).
 The results, for each family, will be written under `exp/results/SR-cwn-sr-<k>/`.

-_Note_: before the inference starts, the script will perform the appropriate ring-lifting procedure on the SR graphs in the family.

-The following command will run the MLP-sum (strong) baseline on the same ring-lifted graphs (results under `exp/results/SR-cwn-base-sr-<k>/`):
+The following command will run the MLP-sum (strong) baseline on the same ring-lifted graphs:
 ```shell
 sh exp/scripts/cwn-sr-base.sh <k>
 ```

-In order to run these experiment with clique-lifting (MPSNs), run (results under `exp/results/SR-mpsn-sr/`):
+In order to run these experiment with clique-complex lifting (MPSNs), run:
 ```shell
 sh exp/scripts/mpsn-sr.sh
 ```

-_Note_: Clique-lifting is applied up to dimension `k-1`, with `k` the maximum clique-size in the family.
+Clique-lifting is applied up to dimension `k-1`, with `k` the maximum clique-size in the family.

-The MLP-sum baseline on clique-complexes is run with (results under `exp/results/SR-mpsn-base-sr/`):
+The MLP-sum baseline on clique-complexes is run with:
 ```shell
 sh exp/scripts/mpsn-sr-base.sh
 ```

-## Circular Skip Link (CSL) Experiments
+### Circular Skip Link (CSL) Experiments

 To run the experiments on the CSL dataset (5 folds x 20 seeds), run the following script:
 ```shell
 sh exp/scripts/cwn-csl.sh
 ```

-## MPSN Orientation Experiments
+### Trajectory classification

 For the Ocean Dataset experiments, the data must be downloaded from [here](https://github.com/nglaze00/SCoNe_GCN/blob/master/ocean_drifters_data/dataBuoys.jld2).
 The file must be placed in `datasets/OCEAN/raw/`.